navy religious program specialist - navy rp

 Navy

-Navy Religious Program Specialists (RP) primarily assist Navy Chaplains in the performance of the chaplain’s duties, but also support the Chaplains in developing and supporting programs designated to help meet the needs of US Marines, Sailors,
+Navy Religious Program Specialists (RP) primarily assist Navy Chaplains in the performance of the chaplain’s duties.
+They also support the Chaplains in developing and implementing programs that help to meet the needs of Sailors and Marines.

 RPs also serve as Navy Chaplain’s armed bodyguards.